ldt9/PyOptionTrader/README.md

-# PyOptionTrador: Option Trading Strategies for Interactive Brokers
+# PyOptionTrader: Option Trading Strategies for Interactive Brokers

 ## Introduction
 I have been interested in stock trading and finance since I came to college.
 This interest has led to my passion to study the idea of value in the markets.
 I would like to automate an existing strategy that I currently do manually that has generated consistent profit for me almost 80% of the time.
 Below is an explanation of the strategy and the results of my backtesting.